nodejs/node/doc/api/stream.md

 To implement any sort of stream, the pattern is the same:

-1. Extend the appropriate parent class in your own subclass via ES6 `extends`.
+1. Extend the appropriate parent class in your own subclass via the `extends` keyword.
 2. Call the appropriate parent class constructor in your constructor, to be sure that the internal mechanisms are set up properly.
 3. Implement one or more specific methods, as detailed below.